freddiehaddad/UnitFramesImproved/README.md

 ### Saved Variables

 - **Per-character positions** - Each character has their own frame layout
-- **Position validation** - Out-of-bounds positions automatically reset to defaults
+- **Position validation** - Gracefully falls back to defaults when saved data is missing or malformed
 - **Lock state persistence** - Remembers if frames were unlocked (restores on login if not in combat)

 ### Performance